 The childhood years of John are mentioned in Luke 1:80 “and the child grew, and waxed strong in spirit, and was in the deserts till the day of his shewing unto Israel”.
 That was all that bible speaks about the childhood of both John and Jesus.
 That life is personal for them and is between them and their God.
 They are not yet anointed by God to minister therefore there is no big need to know from scripture standpoint to understand what happened during those years except how God prepares his children, which is described in Luke 1:80 and Luke 2:52.
 John 10:41 mentions that John had performed no miracle during his entire life(this was for those false scholars who messes around childhood of John and Jesus in the name of the Lost years of Jesus and John).

 Launch into the ministry

 When did John the baptist began his ministry?
-John the baptist began his ministry in 29 AD.
+John the baptist began his ministry in year 29 AD.
 It can be calculated based on Luke 3:1-2 “Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judaea, and Herod being tetrarch of Galilee, and his brother Philip tetrarch of Ituraea and of the region of Trachonitis, and Lysanias the tetrarch of Abilene, Annas and Caiaphas being the high priests, the word of God came unto John the son of Zacharias in the wilderness”.
-His age when he began the ministry was around 30 years as he was just 3 months older than Jesus.
+His age when he began the ministry was 30 years as he 6 months older than Jesus.
 Jesus was of 30 years when he got baptized and began the ministry post his temptation in the wilderness – Luke 3:23.

 Timing the Ministry of Jesus and John the Baptist based on Luke 3:1 and details of years of their offices: